 To further enhance active categorization, consider keeping a journal or using a mind-mapping tool to organize your thoughts.
 When you encounter a new concept, write down its key features, examples, and relationships to other concepts.
 This process can help you solidify your understanding and make it easier to recall the concept later.

-For example, if you are learning about the concept of "leadership," don't just focus on the traditional examples of business leaders or politicians.
+As an example, if you are learning about the concept of "leadership," don't just focus on the traditional examples of business leaders or politicians.
 Also consider examples of leadership in other domains, such as sports, education, or community activism.
 By exposing yourself to diverse examples, you can develop a more nuanced and comprehensive understanding of the concept.

 3. Challenge Your Assumptions: Be willing to challenge your existing assumptions about concepts.
 Our initial understanding of a concept may be based on limited information or biased perspectives.
 By questioning our assumptions, we can open ourselves up to new insights and develop a more accurate understanding.

 4. Use Analogies and Metaphors: Analogies and metaphors can be powerful tools for understanding abstract concepts.
 By relating an abstract concept to a more concrete or familiar concept, you can make it easier to grasp and remember.
-For example, you might explain the concept of "artificial intelligence" by comparing it to the human brain, highlighting the similarities and differences between the two.
+As an example, you might explain the concept of "artificial intelligence" by comparing it to the human brain, highlighting the similarities and differences between the two.

 When using analogies and metaphors, be careful to avoid oversimplification or misleading comparisons.
 The goal is to provide a helpful illustration, not to replace the original concept with a different one.